vth-poc/vt-poc/README.md

 ## 🤝 Contributing

-1. Create issues using the provided templates
+1. Create issues with `project` or `enhancement` labels for tracking
+2. Add `blocked` label when work is blocked
+3. Add `win` label for high-value work
-2. Assign issues to team members
+4. Assign issues to team members
-3. Use appropriate labels (project, bau, bug, enhancement)
-4. Dashboard updates automatically
+5. Dashboard updates automatically on issue changes

 ## 📄 License